petchells/nrtm4tools/README.md

 Edit `tern.conf` to contain the variables for your database, then...

-    make migrate  # creates database schema and migrates to the latest version
+    make migrate  # creates database schema and migrates it to the latest version

 ### Build targets

     make clean buildgo # creates a binary at ./cmd/nrtmclient/nrtmclient make clean testgo # uses a db to when testing.
 See above for PostgreSQL setup

-You'll now be able to use the `run.sh` command.
+The `run.sh` command should now be usable.
 See Usage above.

 For development:

+[This script](./scripts/pgdumpdata.sh) uses `pg_dump` to do a data-only dump of the database.
+It excludes the schema version from the dump and encodes it in the output file name.
+When restoring dumps, ensure the target schema matches the data dump version.

+Example usage:

+    ./scripts/pgdumpdata.sh "-h localhost -U nrtm4" nrtm4dbhost

+The result is a gzipped dump file which can be restored by piping the output to a `psql` command in the usual way.

+Other targets

-    make emptydb  # wipes the table schema, including any data, ofc make rewinddb  # schema is set to the previous version make emptydb migratetest  # resets the test db make list # fill your boots
+    make emptydb  # wipes the table schema, including any data, ofc make rewinddb  # schema is set back one version make emptydb migratetest  # resets the test db make list # fill your boots